Surya291/SuSo/README.md

 ## Play with it ...

 There is no kick in finding the solution to a puzzle without getting your hands dirty.
 So after predicting you would be able to solve the puzzle by placing your inputs in the GUI.
-If your enter a invalid entry , meaning if it disobey the rules  . **It warns you !!!**. \
+If your enter a invalid entry , meaning if it disobey the rules  . **It warns you !!!**. <br/>

 Since you have a UI now you need not worry about the dirty scribblings over your newspaper.
 The red blocks are effected due to a invalid entry
 <p align="center">
 <img src="STAGES/warning.png" width="400" >
 </p>
-Later when you are too bored to solve it , just push the **SOLVE** button, the computer now takes all the burden to solve the puzzle.
+Later when you are too bored to solve it , just push the **SOLVE** button, the computer now takes all the burden to solve the puzzle. <br/>

 As said earlier I used the **Back tracking Algo** for solving this .
-The below is a snippet of how it really works. \
+The below is a snippet of how it really works.
-**Backtracking in Action **
+## Backtracking in Action

 <p align="center">
 <img src="STAGES/gui.gif" width="400" >